Logarithmic differentials on discretely ringed adic spaces: Logarithmic differentials on adic spaces

 \begin{proposition} Let $(K,K^+)$ be any extension of valued fields of $(k,k^+)$.
 Then $\Omega^{n,\log}_{(K,K^+)}$ and $\Omega^n_{K^+}$ are torsion free for all $n \ge 1$. \end{proposition}

 \begin{proof} The statement about $\Omega_{K^+}$ is \cite{GR03}, Theorem~6.5.15 and Corollary~6.5.21.
 In \cite{GR03}, \S~6.5 Gabber and Ramero examine the natural homomorphism

 The cokernel of $\rho_{K^+/k^+}$ is isomorphic to $\Omega^{\log}_{(K,K^+)}$ (\cite{Ogus18}, Chapter~IV, Proposition~2.3.1).
-Therefore the result for $n = 1$ follows from \cite{GR03} Lemma~6.5.16, Theorem~6.5.20, and Corollary~6.5.21.
+Therefore the result for $n = 1$ follows from \cite{GR03}, Lemma~6.5.16 if the residue characteristic of~$k^+$ is~$0$, from Theorem~6.5.20 if~$k$ is algebraically closed, and from Corollary~6.5.21 if $k=k^+$ is perfect.
 The general case ($n >1$) follows as well as over a valuation ring exterior products of torsion free modules are torsion free (\cite{HKK17}). \end{proof}

 \begin{corollary} Let $(A,A^+)$ be a local Huber pair over~$(k,k^+)$.
 Then the natural homomorphism

 is injective.
 In particular, $\Omega^{\log}_{(A,A^+)}$ is torsion free if $\Omega^n_{A/k}$ is torsion free. \end{corollary}